archeedoshi12/Mernstack-Project/README.md

 npm start

-The frontend will run at: http://localhost:3000
+The frontend will run at the deployed URL: mernstack-project-e9at-one.vercel.app